Claims Against A Council

-If you have had any kind of injury on property owned by the local authority, you could be able to make a compensation claim against the council.
+If you have had any kind of injury on property owned by a local authority, you could be able to make a compensation claim against a local council.

-Many public areas are owned and maintained by the council.
+Many public areas are owned and maintained by a council.
 The following are types of claims that are made frequently against a local authority:

 - A workplace accident claim against the council can arise if you have been injured while working for your local authority.
 For example, if you are a refuse collector and have not been given the correct protective clothing.